David-lab92/CF-Instacart-Python/README.md

 #  Objective
 ![Instacart](https://www.instacart.com/assets/beetstrap/brand/2022/instacart-logo-color-6678cb82d531f8910d5ba270a11a7e9b56fc261371bda42ea7a5abeff3492e1c.svg)
-Instacart is an online grocery store that operates through an app.
+ is an online grocery store that operates through an app.
 Instacart already has outstanding sales but wants to uncover more information about its sales patterns.
 The objective of this study is to analyse customer behaviour and find ways for growth.

 #  Data